Arthur Morris/BIRDS AS ART

 SONY Alpha a1 Set-up and Info Group

-All who purchase their Alpha a1 bodies via a BAA affiliate link receive a free subscription to the Sony Alpha a1 Set-Up and Info Updates group.
-This same service may be purchased by anyone with an a1 body via a $150.00 Paypal sent to birdsasart@verizon.net indicating payment for Alpha a1 Info Updates.
-New members will receive all back issues.
+All who purchased their Alpha a1 bodies via a BAA affiliate link will receive a free subscription to the Sony Alpha a1 Set-Up and Info Updates after shooting me their receipts via e-mail.
+This same service may be purchased by anyone with an a1 body via a $150.00 PayPal sent to birdsasart@verizon.net indicating payment for Alpha a1 Info Updates.
+Alternatively, they can call Jim weekday afternoons at 1-863-692-0906 to pay via credit card.
+New members will receive composite e-mails that summarize all previous discussions.

 Typos